UEFA Europa League: What to look out for in the knockout round play-off second legs

 Can Barcelona rediscover their killer instinct?

 There were more than a few concerned faces at the Camp Nou when Piotr Zieliński put Napoli ahead in the first leg, forlorn looks that collectively formed to spell out "not again".
 Xavi Hernández's side allayed those fears with an impressive second-half showing, yet despite 21 shots they scored only one – and that was a penalty.
-"The goals will come," Xavi vowed, and what better place than the other European home of Diego Maradona?
+"The goals will come," Xavi vowed, and his players duly delivered on Sunday when Pierre-Emerick Aubameyang struck a hat-trick in a 4-1 win at Valencia.
 Napoli's shaky form provides further hope, but the Italian side aren't riding high in Serie A for no reason.

 Who awaits in the last 16?